 - See our study on trade statistics for coffee for more information on Europe’s coffee trade dynamics.
 Investigate the opportunities to supply green coffee to countries Europe or elsewhere through Germany.

-Increasing interest in speciality coffee as Germans discover coffee shops
+Increasing interest in specialty coffee as Germans discover coffee shops

-The number of speciality coffee shops in Germany is growing.
-This illustrates the interest of German consumers to incorporate quality and variety in their coffee-drinking experience.
-However, the demand for speciality coffee is not growing as fast as in other western European countries, such as the Netherlands and the United Kingdom.
+While German consumers are interested in incorporating quality and variety in their coffee-drinking experience, the demand for specialty coffee is not growing as fast as in other western European countries, such as the Netherlands and the United Kingdom.

-The speciality coffee market in Germany is also marked by the expansion in small-scale roasters such as Berlin-based Flying Roasters and Hamburg-based Public Coffee Roasters.
+The specialty coffee market in Germany is marked by the expansion in small-scale roasters such as Berlin-based Flying Roasters and Hamburg-based Public Coffee Roasters.
 These roasters cater for niche markets and bring concepts such as direct trade to light (as discussed in our study on trends for coffee).

 - Check the association of specialty coffee roasters Deutsche Röstergilde (German Roasters Guild), where you can find a members list (potential buyers).

-- See our study on trends for coffee and trade statistics for coffee for more information about the speciality coffee trend and its demand in Europe.
+- See our study on trends for coffee and trade statistics for coffee for more information about the specialty coffee trend and its demand in Europe.